Conference on Climate Change Adaptation Finance: Normative and Empirical Perspectives

 Over-reporting of Climate Change Adaptation Financing – A Machine Learning Approach

 There is increasing evidence that adaptation financing is lower than public figures suggest.
-However, the lack of a common reporting standard makes it difficult to assess the total amount of adaptation finance, to compare commitments between donors, and to assess the distribution of funding.
+We apply machine learning to assess whether project descriptions indicate that reported activities are adaptation-related.
+This allows to estimate the degre ommitments between donors, and to assess the distribution of funding.
 In order to estimate comparable figures of adaptation financing, we apply state-of-the-art machine learning methods to classify whether project descriptions are adaptation-related.
 To this end, we finetune pretrained neural language models to learn and then predict fitting Rio-Markers.
 The algorithm reproduces hand-coded data with an accuracy of 90 percent on hold-out test data.
 We assume over-reporting if the prediction of our classification model is lower than the reported Rio-Marker.
 This process allows for easy and scalable extrapolation of existing approaches to identify over-reporting in large data sets.
 It thus enables us to compare the different annotation schemes and estimate the degree of over-reporting in climate change adaptation financing across donors and across time.
 Preliminary findings support the finding of extensive over-reporting (around 80% on average across all years).
 At the same time, we find significant differences between donors and years.

 Ensuring proper targeting of scarce adaptation finance: Defining adaptation activity types under the Adaptation Benefits Mechanism (ABM) and implications for ABM methodologies